-The Comprehensive Strategic Plan will provide the vehicle for schools and LEAs to create local plans that are guided by their locally defined mission and vision, as determined by their elected school board or charter holder, and driven by their Comprehensive Needs Assessments.
-The Comprehensive Strategic Plan should be developed in concert with all applicable stakeholders, to include opportunities for meaningful input and feedback from parents and community members, to ensure the plan is reflective of local context and needs.
+The Comprehensive Strategic Plan will provide the vehicle for schools and LEAs to create local plans that are driven by their local Comprehensive Needs Assessments, and should be developed in concert with all applicable stakeholders, to include opportunities for meaningful input and feedback from parents and community members, to ensure the plan is reflective of local context and needs.
 LEAs and schools will leverage the Arizona Department of Education's current online tool to create and submit their plan for review.

 The school-level Comprehensive Strategic Plan will truly be comprehensive, and will provide the opportunity for the school to address and satisfy the majority of the programmatic requirements of all state and federal grants received by the school in one comprehensive plan.
-This process will serve to streamline and replace the multiple plans currently required across grant programs to access state and federal grant resources.